joaquintides/concurrent_hashmap_api/README.md

 `std::shared_ptr<value_type>`s and provide accesor-like, non-blocking, thread-safe access to the elements (without the guarantee that elements remain in the map during the accessor lifetime).
 Is this a valuable data structure?
+* Do we want to provide a (blocking or not) thread-unsafe view over the map, in the same way as libcukcoo and P0652R3 do?
+There's the additional possibility of providing O(1) move assignment from `concurrent_hash_map` to `unordered_flat_map` (move assignment in the opposite direction would be O(n) but fairly cheap).

 ## A systematic approach to designing our lookup/modify interface